dustyfresh/OnionIRC/README.md

 cat ./hidden_service/hostname
 ```

 Remember that your **private key** is in this directory.
 This is used to identify your host with Tor so you can use the assigned onion address.
-If this address changes you will need a way to notify the users of this change -- which is difficult. **Do not lose this key!** It is also recommended that you an encrypted filesystem like [eCryptfs](http://ecryptfs.org/).
+If this address changes you will need a way to notify the users of this change -- which is difficult. **Do not lose this key!** It is also recommended that you utilize an encrypted filesystem like [eCryptfs](http://ecryptfs.org/).

 Connect to your hidden service using the onion domain returned from the last command **on port 6667 with SSL**.